ibm777p2/BoxTotal/Privacy-Policy.md

 If you do not agree to the terms of this privacy policy, please do not use the Service.
 By choosing to use our Service, you agree to the collection and use of information in accordance with this policy.
 The personal information that we collect is used to provide and improve the Service.
 We will not use or share your information except as described in this Privacy Policy.

-Our Service involves searching for boxer profiles and links to boxing news.
+Our Service involves searching for boxer profiles and links to boxing news, as well as using the NEWSDATA.IO API for the collection and display of famous boxers' images.
 Additionally, it may require users to upload personal image information.
-These images may be stored, processed, and analyzed to enhance the Service's functionality and user experience.
+These images, along with those provided via the NEWSDATA.IO API, may be stored, processed, and analyzed to enhance the Service's functionality and user experience.
 We ensure that all image data is handled securely and in compliance with applicable laws.
 Users can access, modify, or delete their images at any time.

 The terms used in this Privacy Policy have the same meanings as in our Terms and Conditions, which are accessible via Box Total unless otherwise defined.

 ### Information We Collect
 We collect personal information and other information you provide directly or that we collect automatically or through third parties.
+This includes data provided by the NEWSDATA.IO API for the display of boxer images.
 Your consent will be obtained when required by law, and by using the Service, you consent to our collection, use, and disclosure of your information.
 You can refuse or withdraw this consent at any time.

 ### Consent
 Where permitted by law, consent for the collection of personal information may be implied.
 In circumstances requiring express consent, we will obtain it from you.
 Otherwise, using the Service indicates your consent to the collection, use, and disclosure of your information.